Beguiled-by-Guillotining/TMTASL/README.md

 # TMTASL
-Source code for the album TMTASL.
+Source code for the EP TMTASL.
 To run any songs, use [Sonic Pi](https://sonic-pi.net/) and first edit and run config.rb.
-You can find a recorded version of this album [here](https://beguiledbyguillotining.bandcamp.com/album/tmtasl).
+You can find a recorded version of this EP [here](https://beguiledbyguillotining.bandcamp.com/album/tmtasl).

 Songs:
 1. Biblical Magi